SModelS/smodels.github.io/next.md

 ------------------------------------------------------------------------
 ### 11 Mar 2022: [SModelS version 2.2.0](https://github.com/SModelS/smodels/releases) is now available [(what's new)](http://smodels.readthedocs.io/en/latest/ReleaseUpdate.html)

-we thank Jamie Yellen (University of Glasgow) for his contribution to the analysis combination code
+we thank Jamie Yellen (University of Glasgow) for a fix in the analysis combination code

 ------------------------------------------------------------------------